Please Note: The features described in this document requires a Power User Subscription

 Now as we did for the invoice template we can do the same on the client area customisation screen and create a clone template.

 Give your new template a name and click Create template.

 Now on this screen we can also change the client area logo, colour theme, menu tabs and footer text.
 You can see the full range of options available here.

 Again for simplicity we will just change the logo in this example and save.

-Now go back to Account Settings menu and to Design Customisation then click the option to access the Trading Style Manager.
+Now go back to Account Settings menu and to Design Customisation then click the option to access the Additional Trading Styles.
 If this option is greyed out you will either need a power user subscription or you will need to contact us to manually enable (while in beta).

 The trading style manager allows us to bind together the two templates we’ve just created and supply some other details to create a trading style template we can then assign to clients.
 You can configure up to 10 trading styles here.

-Click the green button to create a new trading style.
-In the dialogue box you can set a name for this template, a business name that will appear on your invoices, estimates, statements and general correspondence along with two menu options where you can select the templates we’ve just created.
+Click the green button to Save.
+In the dialogue box you can set a name for this template, a Business Name that will appear on your invoices, estimates, statements and general correspondence along with two menu options where you can select the templates we’ve just created.